celery/celery/docs/userguide/security.rst

 :setting:`CELERY_SECURITY_CERTIFICATE` and :setting:`CELERY_SECURITY_CERT_STORE`
 settings respectively.
-With these configured it is also necessary to call the :func:`celery.security.setup_security` function.
-Note that this will also disable all insucure serializers so that the worker won't accept messages with untrusted content types.
+With these configured it is also necessary to call the :func:`celery.setup_security` function.
+Note that this will also disable all insecure serializers so that the worker won't accept messages with untrusted content types.

 This is an example configuration using the `auth` serializer,